What is a multi-academy trust and how is governance structured?

-Chorus Education Trust in a Multi-Academy Trust (MAT), which is a charity and company limited by guarantee.
-A MAT is a single entity established to undertake a strategic collaboration to improve and maintain high educational standards across a number of schools.
-A group of schools form a single MAT which has overarching responsibility for their governance.
-The MAT is accountable for the performance of each school in the group, although each can still have their own governing body which operates subject to delegation of power from the MAT.
+Chorus Education Trust is a Multi-Academy Trust (MAT), which is a charity and company limited by guarantee.
+A MAT is a single entity established to undertake a strategic collaboration to improve and maintain high educational standards across a group of schools.
+The MAT is accountable for the performance of each school in the group and has overarching responsibility for their governance, although each school can still have their own local governing body which operates as a board of trustees sub-committee subject to delegation of power from the MAT.

 The Members determine the ethos and purpose of the Trust (i.e. the provision of education) and the way it will be governed (which is in the Articles of Association) and will have a right (not an obligation) to participate in governance by appointing and removing Trustees.
 They also have a right to receive the Trustees’ annual report and accounts and to attend general meetings of the Trust.